ryan4yin/nixos-rk3588/UEFI.md

 It's also possible to install NixOS via `nixos-install`, this will give you a more flexible way to manage your system.
 For example, you can use `nixos-install` to install NixOS with LUKS encryption, custom partition layout & filesystem, and with all your favorite packages pre-installed, etc.

-To do this, you need to complete the work described earlier and get a NixOS system that boot from UEFI, and then just follow the [official installation guide](https://nixos.org/manual/nixos/stable/#sec-installation-manual).
+To do this, you need to do the work described earlier, get the NixOS system booted from UEFI, and then simply follow the [official installation guide](https://nixos.org/manual/nixos/stable/#sec-installation-manual) to install NixOS into your SSD / eMMC.

 > NOTE: I tried to boot from NixOS's official aarch64 iso image, I can see the grub boot menu, but it failed to boot into the live system, so I recommend to use the raw efi image we built here to boot into NixOS.